 “Why does my fire department need a website?”

 This question gets asked more often than you’d think.
 Even though we are in the age of technology, there are still those who don’t understand the importance.
-It’s an expense (though I’d argue its an investment, not an expense) and many don’t understand what a website can accomplish for large city agencies to small volunteer departments and everyone in between.
-In this article, we discuss the top 5 reasons your fire department needs a website.
+It’s an expense (though I’d argue its an investment) and many don’t understand what a website can accomplish.
+From large city agencies to small volunteer departments and everyone in between, this article discusses the top 5 reasons your fire department needs a website.

 Your website is a showcase of who you are.
 Prospective employees and volunteers want a way to learn about your department in a low key and unobtrusive way.
 A professional, informative and engaging website will not only provide those prospects with what your department is all about, but it also shows them that you are a professional agency and one they can be proud to work for.